 - 1 Back up the current CA in case you want to recover it later. - 2 Export the trusted root certificate that has been used to create the certificates.
-In older systems, this is most likely the self-signed certificate.

-Recently, the ability has been added to externally sign the CA certificate.
+In older systems, this is most likely the self-signed certificate. - Recently, the ability has been added to externally sign the CA certificate.
 If the CA is externally signed, then export the public key certificate.
-All certificates in the chain must have their own object in the Trusted Roots container.

-If the CA has not been compromised, create a trusted root certificate in the Trusted Roots container.
-This ensures that user certificates are still valid until they can be replaced.

-- 3 Delete the old CA.

-- 4 Create a new CA.

-- 5 If necessary, re-create server certificates by using the Create Default Certificate task in iManager.

-Re-create other server certificates that are not generated by default.

-6 If necessary, re-create user certificates by using the Create User Certificate task in iManager or by viewing the user properties, viewing certificates, and using the Create Certificate task on the property page.
+All certificates in the chain must have their own object in the Trusted Roots container. - If the CA has not been compromised, create a trusted root certificate in the Trusted Roots container.
+This ensures that user certificates are still valid until they can be replaced. - 3 Delete the old CA. - 4 Create a new CA. - 5 If necessary, re-create server certificates by using the Create Default Certificate task in iManager. - Re-create other server certificates that are not generated by default. - 6 If necessary, re-create user certificates by using the Create User Certificate task in iManager or by viewing the user properties, viewing certificates, and clicking New.